 See more about each state

 New South Wales

 Australian Capital Territory

-The table below details the payment information for the Regional Drought Resilience Planning program, as required under the Future Drought Fund Act 2019.
+We publish details about funding recipients, the funding they receive, and the purpose of the funding.
+The tables below details the payment information for the Regional Drought Resilience Planning Program, as required under the Future Drought Fund Act 2019.

 |Australian Capital Territory||$309,569||7 June 2021||$309,569||$309,569||-|

 |New South Wales||$1,910,171||7 June 2021||$1,910,171||$1,910,171||-|

 |Northern Territory||$646,200||7 June 2021||$646,200||$646,200||-|